theislab/paperbee/paper/paper.md

 `You are a lab manager at a research lab focusing on single-cell RNA sequencing, spatial transcriptomics, machine learning applications and methods development in computational biology.
 Lab research focuses on fibrosis, VEO-IBD, lung health, COPD, and translational applications of single-cell data.
 Lab members are interested in building single-cell atlases, working with single-cell data on the level of patients (donors, individuals) and keeping updated on the most recent methods in single-cell biology.
 Another focus of the lab is benchmarking single-cell analysis tools.
 A specific area of interest is single-cell data integration.
 You are reviewing a list of research papers to determine if they are relevant to your lab.
 Please answer 'yes' or 'no' to the following question: Is the following research paper relevant?`

-3. Set up the messengers and API keys required for the Papersbee to function.
+3. Set up the messengers and API keys required for the PapersBee to function.
 We provide detailed instructions and templates on the Github [@papersbee_github].
 Briefly, the following parts are required:
 * Google Sheets document with a particular structure
 * Google Service Account integrated with the Google Sheet
 * NCBI API key to make requests to NCBI for querying papers on PubMed and obtaining their DOIs